 Using saw palmetto for hair loss caused by androgenetic alopecia is a choice thousands of men and women make.

-Finally, please read the three important notes underneath the chart.
+Also, please read the notes about these three questions beneath the chart.
 It's only by doing thorough research like this, that you know you'll be making an informed decision about whether or not to try any of these types of product.

 Before analyzing the chart, here’s an interesting email someone sent me which mentions saw palmetto supplements:

 Clearly, whenever you research hair loss products, you must be thorough.
-And such dedication can then quite often pay off by uncovering many important details that might otherwise be easy to overlook as you’ll see below.
+And such dedication can then quite often pay off by uncovering important details that might otherwise be easy to overlook, as you’ll see below:

 HairGenesis has tested some of the ingredients common to both its oral softgel and topical serum* products in vitro (i.e., in a lab).
 But, no clinical testing (i.e., on real patients) or testing of the actual products themselves, appear to have been done.
 The ingredients tested were: saw palmetto extract and beta-sitosterol, carnitine and thioctic acid.

 Procerin, on the other hand, has completed clinical trials (on 32 men) using a combination of their oral tablets and topical foam* products.